polyaxon/polyaxon/site/integrations/tracking_matplotlib.md

 ### Result

-In dashboards, create a new custom chart widget
+In the `dashboards` tab, create a new custom chart widget

 ![run-dashboards-matplotlib-interactive](../../content/images/dashboard/runs/dashboards-matplotlib-interactive.png)